-The Institute of Company Directors Australia Access and Equity Policy is based on the model of the Australian Government's Charter of Public Service in a Culturally Diverse Society.
-The Charter is the key document guiding the Australian Government's Access and Equity strategy.
+The Institute of Community Directors Australia Access and Equity Policy is based on the model of the Australian Government's Charter of Public Service in a Culturally Diverse Society.
+The

+Charter is the key document guiding the Australian Government's Access and Equity strategy.
 It helps to ensure that government programs (and those programs funded by the government but delivered by contractors, including NFPs) meet the needs of our culturally and linguistically diverse society.

-Access and Equity Policy (The Institute of Company Directors Australia)
+TEMPLATE Access and Equity Policy (The Institute of Community Directors Australia)

 4.5.
-Self Imposed Targets and Quotas
+Targets and Quotas

-Due to the low representation of women on boards in most industries the enforcement of quotas or self imposed targets has long been a topic of debate.
-The 'Gender Balance in Global Sport' Report (Women on Boards, 2014) aimed to deliver a baseline dataset on the participation of women on sports governing bodies in the lead up to the 2014 Commonwealth Games in Glasgow.
-It revealed that many of the top governing bodies in sport have fewer than 20% of board seats held by women.
+Due to the low representation of women on boards in most industries the enforcement of quotas or self-imposed targets has long been a topic of debate.
+The 'Gender Balance in Global Sport' Report (Women on Boards, 2016) built upon the initial 2014 dataset and outlined the participation of women on sports governing bodies internationally in the lead up to the 2016 Olympic Games in Rio.
+It revealed that many of the top governing bodies in sport still have fewer than 20% of board seats held by women.